jose-elias-alvarez/nvim-lsp-ts-utils/README.md

 for TypeScript, so great that other LSP implementations don't give TypeScript a lot of love.
 This is an attempt to rectify that, bit by bit.

+This plugin is **in beta status**.
+It has basic (and expanding) test coverage, and I use almost 100% of what's in it every day at work, but since we're dealing with changing APIs and unpredictable environments, bugs are inevitable.
+If something doesn't work, please let me know!

 ## Features

 - Organize imports (exposed as `:TSLspOrganize`)